 Presentation

-I am a senior scientific programmer in the ''Collective Information'' of Ulle Endriss at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam in (surprisingly) Amsterdam, The Netherlands.
+I am a senior scientific programmer in the Collective Information project of Ulle Endriss at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam in (surprisingly) Amsterdam, The Netherlands.

-The field I worked in is known as Computational Social Choice.
+The field I worked in is called as Computational Social Choice.
 The typical problems arising in (computational) social choice concern the aggregation of individual opinions into a collective, such as when people vote in an election.
 I studied different questions related to the aggregation of preferences, both from a mathematical and from a computational perspective.

 If you have no idea what social choice scientists do, the following video will offer you a glimpse at the typical problems we study when it comes to participatory budgeting.